 “All authority comes from God, and those in position of authority have been placed there by God” (Romans 13:1).
 I take this to refer to human authority.
 Now, notice what Jesus told his disciples in Matthew 28: “All authority in heaven and earth has been given to…” who?
 Me!
 Therefore, no authority that God has given has been given to Satan.
 So any authority that Satan exercises was taken, not given.
 He is, by definition, unauthorized!

 Jesus referred to him as “the ruler of this world” (John 12:31), and Paul calls him “the prince of the power of the air” (Ephesians 2:2) and “the god of this world” (2 Corinthians 4:4).
 John makes a further distinction when he says: “We know that we are of God, and the whole world is in the power of the evil one” (1 John 5:19).
 These references leave us with the question: In what sense does Satan “rule” the world?

 The Bible frequently uses “the world” or “this world” to refer to the present evil system of opposition to God.
 So, the Bible never teaches that Satan actually rules over the entire world, but that he is ruler over the current system of sinful opposition to God.
 In other words, he’s leading the rebellion against God.

 The book of Job gives further insight into the limited nature of Satan’s power.
 Satan came before God with other heavenly beings (Job 1:6), and God asked him where he had been (1:7).
-Satan tells him, and God asks if he knows about His servant, Job (1:8).
-Satan challenges God, saying He’s put a hedge around him and blessed him, and he asks God to take away the hedge, threatening that if He did, Job would curse Him to His face (1:10-11).
+Satan tells him, and God asks if he knows about his servant, Job (1:8).
+Satan challenges God, saying he’s put a hedge around him and blessed him, and he asks God to take away the hedge, threatening that if he did, Job would curse God to his face (1:10-11).
 God removes the hedge of blessing around Job’s life, but restricts Satan’s activity.

 Hope this is helpful to you,